PerForm-Lab-RIT/retinal_flow_toolkit/README.md

 The most relevant file is video_source.py, in which lives the video_source class for converting a video into optic flow.
 You also have the option of saving out intermediate frames of image data.

 It will take advantage of CUDA if enabled for opencv.
+I have included instructions on how to get that going at hte bottom of this readme.

 To run, create a video_source object from an input movie file, and then calculate_flow()